quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 ---

-#### Average Kinetic Energy Exceeds Potential Energy for Large \(p\)
-Background context: The task involves observing that the average kinetic energy of a particle bound by a large-p oscillator exceeds its potential energy, due to the Virial theorem.
+#### Average Kinetic Energy Exceeds Potential Energy for Large $p$ Background context: The task involves observing that the average kinetic energy of a particle bound by a large-p oscillator exceeds its potential energy, due to the Virial theorem.
 :p Observe that the average of the kinetic energy over time exceeds the average potential energy.
 ??x
-For large values of \(p\), the oscillator's motion becomes predominantly translational, leading to an average kinetic energy that is greater than the average potential energy.
-This follows from the Virial theorem: \(\langle KE \rangle = \frac{p}{2} \langle PE \rangle\).
+For large values of $p $, the oscillator's motion becomes predominantly translational, leading to an average kinetic energy that is greater than the average potential energy.
+This follows from the Virial theorem: $\langle KE \rangle = \frac{p}{2} \langle PE \rangle$.
 ```java
 // Pseudocode to observe the relationship between average kinetic and potential energies
 public class KineticPotentialEnergyAnalysis {